What COVID-19 has Taught Us About Survival

 If we’ve learned anything from this pandemic, it’s to be prepared for the unexpected.
 Many people across the world faced challenges as a result of the pandemic.
 These challenges weren’t directly related to the illness, but rather side effects of the lockdown which induced a SHTF (shit hit the fan) scenario.
-Hospitals quickly reach capacity, unemployment rates spiked and a run on supplies left many households wanting.
+Hospitals quickly reach capacity, unemployment rates spiked and a run on supplies left many households woefully unequipped.

 So, what have we learned?
 What can you, as a prepper, do with your experience of living through a pandemic to better your chances of survival for the next SHTF situation?